Silver Ceilings

 It’s still possible to find craftsmen who know how to leaf a ceiling such as this library on Park Avenue designed by Mario Buatta [top].
 The beauty of these ceilings is their cool hue, the shimmer and the natural ability of the surface to reflect light – particularly candlelight.

 Anyone looking at these photos might assume that the same effect could be achieved with silver paint, metallic wallpaper or even Venetian plaster.
-Perhaps.
-It’s an exciting idea to mull as a DIY project, though in my world a mirror, a box or perhaps an accent wall would be enough of an adventure for an intrepid home decorator.
+It can be.
+In an elegant pale blue dining room by David Kleinberg, silver leaf wallpaper was used on the ceiling.
+It’s an exciting idea to mull as a DIY project, though perhaps a mirror, a box or an accent wall would be enough of an adventure for an intrepid home decorator.
 Like heaven, the ceiling can wait.
+Or not.

 I would imagine they would be a good way of creating the impression of a higher ceiling, and I considered something similar in a project here.